learn-academy-2019-echo/react-assessment-4-jiayu-joyce-he/react.md

 1a.
 Indicate which of the following statements about React are false:

-- React is a modern, efficient answer to complex UI applications (true/false)
+- React is a modern, efficient answer to complex UI applications (true)
-- React will only render on the server using Node.js (true/false)
+- React will only render on the server using Node.js (false)
-- React is a full stack framework for modern web applications (true/false)
+- React is a full stack framework for modern web applications (false)
-- React is a flexible library that plays the role of V in an MVC framework (true/false)
+- React is a flexible library that plays the role of V in an MVC framework (true)
-- You should always update a component's state directly using this.state (true/false)
+- You should always update a component's state directly using this.state (false)
-- React is made up of encapsulated components that manage their own state (true/false)
+- React is made up of encapsulated components that manage their own state (false)
-- React components render HTML (true/false)
+- React components render HTML (false; JSX?)

 1b.
 Add an interesting TRUE fact about React to the list.
+- React was developed internally in Facebook and became open-sourced.

 2. What are "smart" and "dumb" components?
 Explain the difference and also add why we bother to make the distinction between them.